bixbydevelopers/capsule-sample-space-resorts/README.md

 ## Use cases

-### Find Flow
+### Find Space Resorts Flow

 #### Outer "Find" Queries
-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:FindSpaceResorts -has:continue`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#all -has:continue`.
 Examples:
 - Find space resorts
 - Show me space hotels with crater canyoneering
 - Search for hotels around The Red Planet
 - Look for space hotels with quantum bungee jumping around Saturn

-We train these to have the goal `FindSpaceResorts` and we annotate any resort names, planets and search criteria as Values.
+We train these to have the goal `SpaceResort#all` and we annotate any resort names, planets and search criteria as Values.
+Here `SpaceResort#all` is a property projection to the `all` property of the `SpaceResort`.
+This property is a boolean which is always true and is used as a proxy sto signify that we want to display the full space resort, instead of focussing on a single property like `gravity` or `planet` (see below).

-Why do we set the goal to `FindSpaceResorts` Action instead of the `SpaceResort` Structure?
+Why don't we set the goal to the `SpaceResort` Structure?

 When the user wants to book a space resort and there were many possible candidates in context, we have a Selection Prompt to ask the user to pick a single one in order to pursue with the booking (see SpaceResort Selection Prompt section below for full details).
 The context for that prompt is `SpaceResort`, and **Selection Prompt training must always have the same goal as its context**.
 Thus the Selection Prompt will definitely need to use `SpaceResort` as its goal.
-Since the Selection Prompt also uses different annotations patterns compared to these outer "find" queries and **annotation patterns must be consistent for the same goal**, this means that these outer "find" queries cannot use `SpaceResort` as the goal.
+Since the Selection Prompt also uses different annotations patterns compared to these outer "find" queries (it uses a flagged signal to route the space resorts through a `SelectResort` Action) and **annotation patterns must be consistent for the same goal**, this means that these outer "find" queries cannot use `SpaceResort` as the goal.
-Instead, we use the more specific Action `FindSpaceResort` as the goal for these outer "find" queries.
+Instead, we use a distinct goal for these outer "find" queries.
+This provides consistent annotation patterns per goal.

+We don't we set the goal to the `FindSpaceResorts` Action?

-This makes it very clear how to fulfill the request and provides consistent annotation patterns per goal.
+Another alternative would be to set the goal to the specific `FindSpaceResorts` Action, making it very clear how to fulfill the request.
+This approach would simplify the match patterns for views, so we would not need to use the `from-property` key.
+However, we prefer using the property projection approach so that our final resting context for "find" queries is the same as for property projection queries.
+This means that we can pivot between all these states seamlessly, or launch the "book" flow from any of these.

 #### Inner "Find" Queries (Continuations)
-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:FindSpaceResorts continue:FindSpaceResorts`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#all has:continue`.
 Examples:
 - On Jupiter
 - With low gravity
 - Only the ones that are kid-friendly

 These are continuations of the outer "find" queries that allow users to refine their space resorts search by providing additional inputs.
-Since the goal for outer "find" queries is `FindSpaceResorts`, we annotate both the goal and the "Continuation of" to also be `FindSpaceResorts`.
+Since the goal for outer "find" queries is `SpaceResort#all`, we annotate both the goal and the "Continuation of" to also be `SpaceResort#all`.
 We annotate any resort names, planets and search criteria as Values.
 This will reissue a search with the new inputs being added to those already in context.

 ### Property Projection Flows

 #### Outer Property Projections
-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#* -has:continue`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:SpaceResort#* -goal:SpaceResort#all -has:continue`.
 For example:
 - What's the gravity at The Mercurial?
 - Where is Io-Tel?